qrzn23/min/wip/confessions/content.md

 He proceeded as follows:

-I was on the shore of a small lake.
+> I was on the shore of a small lake.
 It was a wild country and the lake was surrounded by tall reeds, some of them growing in the water.
 The full moon was high in the sky, but there were clouds and mist.
 You were standing in front of me, sahib; quite motionless, lost in thought, as you always are, but you seemed to be waiting for someone.
 Now there was a rustling in the reeds, and out of them came a boat rowed by two beautiful women with long fair hair, and in the front of the boat stood another woman, taller and fairer even than her sisters.
 The boat came slowly across to you; and then I saw that the woman held in her hands a great sword, long and straight, with a straight crosshilt which was heavy with rubies, emeralds and sapphires.
 She put this sword into your hands and you took it, but nothing was said.
 They went away as they had come, into the fringe of reeds across the lake.
 And that was all I saw.

 I remained unable to reply.
 At this time I was the last man in the world to take anything of the sort seriously; more I was resolved not to do so even at the cost of restraining the theory of sensory hallucination.
 What struck me dumb was hearing an old shikari tell the story of Excalibur in language so near to that of Malory as to make no odds.
 Could one of his sahibs have told him the tale long ago, so that it popped up in this strange fashion with me as the hearer?
 I had no doubt whatever of the man's sincerity and truthfulness and he had no motive for inventing anything of the sort.

 I cannot believe it a coincidence; I really wondered whether the most reasonable hypothesis is not that Aiwass, wanting to remind me that I was chosen to do the Great Work, picked out, on the one hand, Salama as the most unlikely prophet imaginable; on the other, the tale as one which I could not possibly dismiss as trivial.
 In fact, though I cannot remember making a record of the incident, and indeed probably took pains to avoid doing so as a rebuke to self-importance, it remains as vivid and distinct as almost anything else in my life.
 I can see the pass, I can almost taste the tobacco: I can see his shy honest weather-beaten old face and hear his timid loyal accents.
-In the background the coolies, singing and talking, pass over the misty slopes; yet I cannot remember where the place was or even whether it happened on the first or second Himalayan expedition.[1]
+In the background the coolies, singing and talking, pass over the misty slopes; yet I cannot remember where the place was or even whether it happened on the first or second Himalayan expedition.^[I am almost sure, on reflection, that it was on the return from Kangchenjunga.]

 I continued the Invocation of the Augoeides, with occasional additions and progressive intensification, week after week.
 I rather avoided any other magical work, on the principle of concentrating every particle of my energy on the daily routine.
 I even refrained, as a rule, from using my astral eyes during the Invocation itself.
 I might easily have been lured from the Path by getting interested in some of the hosts of angelic forms that habitually appeared.

 On May the fourth there is an entry which indicates my attitude to the work itself.
 It sounds very simple to make an invocation; but when one gets to work, behold! a multitude of points, each of which has to be settled with extreme care.
 This entry deals with one such:

-A∴ very energetic on my part, intensely so, better perhaps than ever before.
+> A∴ very energetic on my part, intensely so, better perhaps than ever before.
+>

-However (or perhaps because) there was little vision.
+> However (or perhaps because) there was little vision.
+>

-Indeed, this work of A∴ requires the adept to assume the woman's part; to long for the bridegroom, maybe, and to be ever ready to receive his kiss; but not to pursue openly and to use force.
+> Indeed, this work of A∴ requires the adept to assume the woman's part; to long for the bridegroom, maybe, and to be ever ready to receive his kiss; but not to pursue openly and to use force.
+>

-Yet “the Kingdom of Heaven suffereth violence, and the violent take it by force.”
+> Yet “the Kingdom of Heaven suffereth violence, and the violent take it by force.”
 May it not be, though, that such violence should be used against oneself in order to attain that passive state?
 And, of course, to shut out all rivals?
 Help me, thou Holy One, even in this; for all my strength is weak as water, and I am but a dog.
 Help me.
 O self-glittering one! draw nigh to me in sleep and in waking, and let me ever be as a wise virgin and expect thy coming with a lamp of oil of holiness and beauty!
 Hail, beautiful and strong one!
 I desire thy kisses more than life or death.

 From this it appears that I was still as spiritually adolescent as St. Augustine or St. Teresa.
 It seems necessary for juvenile souls to represent mystical experience by means of anthropomorphic symbols.
 The practice naturally follows the lines laid down by the theory.
 For this reason one's early adventures are accompanied by romantic phenomena and stigmata.
 Buddhist psychology recognizes this.
 For instance, the first Jhana is accompanied by Ananda, bliss; but in the second this quality disappears.
 I think it deplorable that mystic advancement should be expressed by means of such hieroglyphs as “the Bride's Reception”; that is, at least, if any peculiar attribution of a sexual character is implied.